ty-codes/orange-library/README.md

 # orange-library
-A simple reading list component for a library app created using html5 and css3
+A simple reading list component for a library app created using html5, css3 and static data.

 #Link
 https://ty-codes.github.io/orange-library/